imagej/imagej.github.io/_pages/plugins/bdv/index.md

 ### Adjusting Brightness and Color

-To change the brightness, contrast, or color of particular sources select {% include bc path='Settings | Brightness & Color'%} or press the shortcut {% include key content='press\|S' %}.
+To change the brightness, contrast, or color of particular sources select {% include bc path='Settings | Brightness & Color'%} or press the shortcut {% include key key='S' %}.
 This brings up the brightness and color settings dialog.

 <img src="/media/Bdv-brightness-1.png" width="500"/>